DevExpress/devextreme-documentation/api-reference/30 Data Layer/DataSource/1 Configuration/langParams.md

 Specifies parameters for language-specific sorting and filtering.

 ---
 Use this property to include language-specific parameters into sorting and filtering operations.
-For example, you can use **langParams** to make DataSource recognize letters with diacritic symbols.
+For example, you can use **langParams** to make DataSource ignore letters with diacritic symbols.
 Specify locale and collator options as in example below:

 ---
 ##### jQuery